jun76/raggify/README.md

 <img alt="Image" src="media/cli.png" />

+Some subcommands can be run independently, but all Ingest and Query subcommands require the Raggify server to be running.
+Therefore, you must first execute `raggify server` to start it.

 ## raggify config

 You can edit `/etc/raggify/config.yaml` to set default values, used by raggify runtime.
+Note that if you run `raggify config` with the config.yaml file deleted, it will regenerate the files using the default settings.
 <img alt="Image" src="media/config.png" />

 # 🤖️ Use As MCP Server